 For DTC retailers, smaller influencers provide an opportunity to introduce a brand to new, highly engaged audiences.
 Brands with tangible products and services for influencers to showcase will find the most success, as will those who can provide promo codes and flexible or custom commissions.

-TUNE’s influencer-focused partners include: Branded Entertainment Network, CLOUTA, BrandCycle, Influencer Interactive, InfluenceLogic, Social Studies, She Is Media
+TUNE’s influencer-focused partners include: Branded Entertainment Network, CLOUTA, BrandCycle, Influencer Interactive, InfluenceLogic, Social Studies, and She Is Media.

 Deal and Coupon Partners